Owego Apalachin Central School District (2020)

-Our teachers work in Professional Learning Communities to plan instruction for grade levels or content areas as well as how to differentiate that instruction.
+Our teachers work as a Professional Learning Community to plan instruction for grade levels or content areas as well as how to differentiate that instruction.
 Teachers plan check-ins, common formative assessments, and benchmark assessments.
 They collect student data on all of these so that they can make informed decisions about instruction, intervention, and extended learning for each individual student.
 They work as a team to provide what is best for each student in the grade level or content area, not just for those in their assigned class.
 All students are their students.
 It is not at all unusual to see a teacher during GOAL time working with students who are not on their roster.

 Most of our teachers are so good at working together on collaborative teams now, that they can't imagine not doing so.
 They use the strengths and talents of each member of their team to keep moving students ahead.
 Our teachers also have a growth mindset about their own abilities so they convey the fact that they themselves are continuously trying to improve their teaching skills and are trying new and innovative things to reach each student.
 A goal of our district is to help each student develop a growth mindset.
 To do this, our teachers must also embrace this concept for themselves.

-Our teachers' most important team is their PLC team.
-They work collaboratively on other teams as well.
-Often our PLC Leads (teachers who lead the PLC team meetings) will meet together to collaborate about district standards, as part of a study group, or to help provide professional learning experiences to the rest of the staff.
+Our teachers' most important team is their collaborative team.
+They work on other teams as well.
+Often our PLC Leads (teachers who lead the collaborative team meetings) will meet together to collaborate about district standards, as part of a study group, or to help provide professional learning experiences to the rest of the staff.
 At the secondary level, it becomes important for teachers to meet with both their content-similar colleagues as well as their grade-level-similar teachers.
-Our teachers have opportunities for both groups to meet that are built into their schedules through PLC times.
+Our teachers have opportunities for both groups to meet that are built into their schedules through team times.
 When Tier 1 and Tier 2 Interventions aren't enough to help students be successful, our S-BIT Teams will meet to discuss and implement Tier 3 Interventions.
 In these meetings, a variety of teachers, specialists, and support staff meet to find the best interventions for that student.
 Our teams are there primarily to support our students but also to support one another with innovative ideas and encouragement.

 Teachers in all school buildings have been working collaboratively on grade level or content area teams for at least 4 years.
 There is time in the schedule for teachers to meet daily with their own team, adjacent grade level teams, SPED teachers, Special Area teachers, etc. Because we have two elementary schools, a grade level meeting often is a meeting where both grade levels are together in their own building and have a Zoom meeting or FaceTime discussion with the other building.
 Elementary teachers have a designated collaborative team time for a half hour every day in the morning before students arrive.
 Secondary teachers have this designated half hour after students leave at the end of the day.